Director of Music: Dr Charlotte Exon

-At Downe House it is our belief that music transforms lives!
+At Downe House, it is our belief that music transforms lives!

-In both Remove and Lower IV pupils take a written examination which assesses their understanding of topics and concepts covered.
+In both Remove and Lower Fourth, pupils take a written examination which assesses their understanding of topics and concepts covered.
 This also prepares them well for the style of listening examinations that are used at GCSE and A Level.

 Music can be taken as an option subject in Upper Fourth and lesson time increases to a double each week.
 We select topics specifically to prepare pupils who are experienced musicians wishing to continue studying Music at GCSE and even A Level, but which also remain relevant and useful to pupils who are not progressing to these courses.

 Building on the curriculum covered in the Remove and Lower Fourth, those who choose Music in Upper Fourth will embark on a journey which will introduce them to a wealth of music; some familiar and some new and unexpected.
-Students will study pieces in detail, learning to analyse features for themselves.
+Pupils will study pieces in detail, learning to analyse features for themselves.
 They develop their composition and performance skills and learn to evaluate, refine and develop their work.

 Girls from a range of musical backgrounds enjoy GCSE Music.
 Its is a fantastic opportunity to develop listening, performing and composing skills at a higher level.
 The Edexcel course gives students an exciting breadth of musical awareness and understanding.
 There are four areas of study that provide the framework for the course: Instrumental Music 1700-1820, Vocal Music, Music for Stage & Screen and Fusions.

 The AQA A Level course includes modules in performance, composing, listening, analysing and contextual understanding.
 The course challenges girls to acquire a deeper understanding of the Western classical tradition as well as the opportunity to explore two further areas of study.
-The diversity of key skills required means A Level Musicians successfully go on to study not just Music but a broad range of Arts, Science and Social Science subjects at top universities.
+The diversity of key skills required means A Level musicians successfully go on to study not just music but a broad range of arts, science and social science subjects at top universities.